 International Relationships Office

-As part of the Deputy Vice-Chancellor’s Office, the International Relationships Office (IRO) is available to assist with international partnerships, institutional collaborations, government and official delegations, and international marketing and recruitment activities.
+As part of Student Services and Communications, the International Relationships Office (IRO) is available to assist with international partnerships, institutional collaborations, government and official delegations, and international marketing and recruitment activities.

 The IRO is responsible for:

 Our commitment to internationalisation results from our ambition to achieve and maintain world-class quality in all that we do.
 Our goal is to provide all of our students, domestic and international, with a truly international experience either at UC or on the campus of one of our partners.
 The outcome of our strategy is best reflected by our graduates who we expect are well-prepared to make a difference in a globalised world.
 UC Internationalisation Strategy